-- unscheduled outages or unexpected costs due to equipment, mechanical, structural, cybersecurity, insider threat, third-party compromise or other problems; - inadequacy or lapses in maintenance protocols; - the impairment of reactor operation and safety systems due to human error or force majeure; - the costs of, and liabilities relating to, storage, handling, treatment, transport, release, use and disposal of radioactive materials; - the costs of procuring nuclear fuel, including impacts from restrictions on imports from Russia or China; - the costs of storing and maintaining spent nuclear fuel at our on-site dry cask storage facility; - terrorist or cybersecurity attacks by nation-states or other threat actors and the cost to protect and recover against any such attack; - the impact of a natural disaster; - limitations on the amounts and types of insurance coverage commercially available; and - uncertainties with respect to the technological and financial aspects of modifying or decommissioning nuclear facilities at the end of their useful lives.
+- unscheduled outages or unexpected costs due to equipment, mechanical, structural, cybersecurity, insider threat, third-party compromise or other problems; - inadequacy or lapses in maintenance protocols; - the impairment of reactor operation and safety systems due to human error or force majeure; - the costs of, and liabilities relating to, storage, handling, treatment, transport, release, use and disposal of radioactive materials; - the costs of procuring nuclear fuel, including impacts from restrictions on imports from Russia or China (see Item 7.
+Management's Discussion and Analysis of Financial Condition, and Results of Operations - Significant Activities and Events, and Items Influencing Future Performance - Macroeconomic Conditions); - the costs of storing and maintaining spent nuclear fuel at our on-site dry cask storage facility; - terrorist or cybersecurity attacks by nation-states or other threat actors and the cost to protect and recover against any such attack; - the impact of a natural disaster; - limitations on the amounts and types of insurance coverage commercially available; and - uncertainties with respect to the technological and financial aspects of modifying or decommissioning nuclear facilities at the end of their useful lives.